louwersj/ArcGISPyGnu/README.md

 ---
 ### restGetVersion
 Fetches the version information from an ArcGIS REST API endpoint.
+#### synonyms
+synonyms are provided for Python functions to streamline their usage and enhance convenience.
+These shorter names serve as aliases for the original, longer function names, making it easier to write and read code.
+Despite the abbreviated form, the functionality, error handling, and performance remain consistent with the original functions.
+Users can rely on these synonyms to perform tasks with the same accuracy and reliability, ensuring a seamless coding experience while maintaining compatibility with the full range of features and support provided by ArcGISPyGnu.
+* getVersion

 #### parameters
 baseUrl (str): The base URL of the ArcGIS REST API.
 It should not contain a path, query string, or fragment.
 #### Returns